hvr/head.hackage/scripts/README.md

 For example, if you have cloned `head.hackage` into your home directory, you would set them to `~/head.hackage/scripts/overrides.nix` and `~/head.hackage/patches` respectively.
-Having a local installation is desirable as when using `head.hackage` you have to commonly add new patches to `patches`.
+Having a local installation is desirable as when using `head.hackage` you have to commonly add new patches and cabal files to `patches`.

 Once you have setup this overlay, you can test your new attribute by trying to build a package.